Ardoyne: Music

 The area is home to the annual "Ard Eoin Fleadh Cheoil" (Ardoyne Music Festival).
 The festival attracts some of the most famous Irish musical acts, including the Wolfe Tones.
 The Ardoyne Fleadh committee is chaired by Eddie Copeland.
 In recent years the Ardoyne Fleadh came under fire from Unionists in Belfast after a 'hate speech' was made by a member of headlining bands 'The Druids'.
 A video from the event shows a member of the band telling the audience that British soldiers in Ireland "should get together with their Orange comrades" and go back to England.

 Ardoyne in popular culture

 Ardoyne is the setting in which Anna Burns' novels No Bones and Milkman take place.
 In these novels, she describes a girl growing up in Ardoyne during the Troubles.

-The observational documentary Young Plato is set in a primary school in Belfast’s Ardoyne.
-The film charts the dream of pioneering Headmaster Kevin McArevey of the Holy Cross Boys School to show how critical thinking and pastoral care can empower and encourage 4 – 11 year old children to see beyond the boundaries and limitations of their own lives.
+The observational documentary Young Plato is set in a primary school in Ardoyne.
+The film charts the dream of pioneering Headmaster Kevin McArevey of the Holy Cross Boys School to show how critical thinking and pastoral care can empower and encourage 4 – 11-year-old children to see beyond the boundaries and limitations of their own lives.